-Bereavement and Funeral (g)
+(g) Bereavement and Funeral

-Definition of immediate family shall consist of current spouse or spousal equivalent and the following: mother, father, mother-in-law, father-in-law, step-mother, stepfather, sons, daughters, sons-in-law, daughter-in-law, brothers, sisters, brother-in-law, sister-in-law, step brother, step sister, grandchildren, grandmother, grandfather and legal guardians.
+Definition of immediate family shall consist of current spouse or spousal equivalent and the following: mother, father, mother-in-law, father-in-law, step-mother, step-father, sons, daughters, sons-in-law, daughter-in-law, brothers, sisters, brother-in-law, sister-in-law, step brother, step sister, grandchildren, grandmother, grandfather and legal guardians.

 When death occurs in a regular Employee's immediate family, the Employee will be granted, upon request, an appropriate leave of absence.
-If he attends the funeral, he will be compensated at his regular straight time hourly rate for the hours lost from the regular schedule on any of the days prior to the funeral, the day of the funeral, and on any of the days after the funeral, to a maximum of five (5) days.
+If the Employee attends the funeral, they will be compensated at their regular straight time hourly rate for the hours lost from the regular schedule on any of the days prior to the funeral, the day of the funeral, and on any of the days after the funeral, to a maximum of five (5) days.